pchrysomeris/online_challenge/README.md

 # online_challenge

 The objective is to create 2 services with the following communication behaviour:
-a.
-Service A sends to Service B a request with the message "Hello".
+1. Service A sends to Service B a request with the message "Hello".
-b.
-Service B:
+2. Service B:
-  i. has 90% chance to successfully respond with message "World". ii. has 10% chance to respond with a failure message.
+  - has 90% chance to successfully respond with message "World".
+  - has 10% chance to respond with a failure message.
 The messages sent and received may change in the future.
 The services may run in separate computers.